sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 Here’s why you’ll love it:

 * **Bulk Post Import:** Say goodbye to hours of manual work!
-Import hundreds of blog posts from just one CSV file.
+Import hundreds or thousands of blog posts from just one CSV file.
 * **Easy File Prep:** Create or edit your content using simple spreadsheet programs like Microsoft Excel or Google Sheets.
 Save it as a CSV file, and you’re good to go!
 * **Simple File Management:** Make edits directly within your CSV file using any spreadsheet software.
 It gives you full control over your content before import.
-* **Effective Auto-Mapping ** The plugin effortlessly maps your CSV header data to the right WordPress fields, saving you from tedious manual data entry.
+* **Smooth Import Process:** The plugin effortlessly maps your CSV data to the right WordPress fields, saving you from tedious manual data entry.
-* **Drag and drop and Advanced Mapping **  Easy to add custom field mapping with a simple drag and drop method.
-Or Map the desired fields from the drop-down with advanced mode.
 * **ACF Field Support (For Premium Versions):** Premium plugins often support Advanced Custom Fields (ACF), ensuring a seamless import of your custom data.

-**Note:** The **WordPress CSV import** feature simplifies the data migration process, offering a user-friendly format that seamlessly integrates with popular plugins like WPML, MetaBox, and JetEngine.
-In WordPress, the default format is UTF-8, while non-Latin character data uses UTF-8 without BOM.
-You can choose from various encoding types such as ANSI, UTF-8, UTF-8 without BOM, UCS-2 BE BOM, and UCS-2 LE BOM.
-However, it's essential to ensure the smooth import of your CSV file by correctly escaping characters and avoiding misplaced or missing ones.
-Before importing, it's wise to check for errors or warnings.
-Utilizing a free tool like [CSV Lint](https://csvlint.io) can help pinpoint and address any issues precisely, ensuring a hassle-free import process.
+Note **WordPress CSV import** keeps things straightforward, offering a user-friendly format and seamless integration with popular plugins.

 = WordPress XML Import =

-Our CSV importer plugin offers a standardized way to store and exchange data with the XML (Extensible Markup Language) Import/Export.
+If you prefer a more structured approach, this is for you.
+XML (Extensible Markup Language) files offer a standardized way to store and exchange information, making your migration process a breeze.

 Here’s why it’s a game-changer:

-* **Direct Import:** Strongly Supports XML files for both import and Export process
+* **Direct Import:** If your previous platform exports data in XML format, you can import it directly into WordPress.
 * **Structured Data Transfer:** XML files maintain the data structure, ensuring accurate import and minimizing errors.
 * **Complete Blog Archives:** Import your entire blog archive with titles, content, and comments from one XML file.
-* **Custom Content Types:** Easily migrate custom post types for products, events, or any other content.
+* **Custom Content Types:** Easily bring over custom post types for products, events, or any other content.
 * **Organized Taxonomies:** Keep your website’s structure intact by importing categories, tags, and other taxonomies during migration.

 Note **WordPress XML import** offers an efficient, structured solution for migrating your website content.
 Whether you prefer WordPress CSV Import or WordPress XML Import, both options significantly reduce the time and effort needed to migrate your content.